Royal Military Canal

 The canal won the 2014 Green Flag Award, the Award scheme that is the benchmark national standard for parks and green.
 First launched in 1996, the scheme recognises and rewards the best green spaces in the country

-The canal was built in 1804 to 1809 on the orders of William Pitt, the Prime Miinister, with the support of local General Moore, as a third line of defence against Napoleon, after the British Royal Navy patrolling the English Channel and the line of 74 Martello Towers built along the south coast.
+The canal was conceived by Lieutenant-Colonel John Brown of the Royal Staff Corps of field engineers in 1804, as the third line of defence against Napoleon, after the British Royal Navy patrolling the English Channel and the line of 74 Martello Towers built along the south coast.

 The Royal Military Canal was constructed in two sections.
 The longest section starts at Hythe in Kent and ends at Iden Lock in East Sussex.
 The second smaller section runs from the foot of Winchelsea Hill to Cliff End.
 Both sections are linked by the Rivers Rother and Brede.
 Building started in 1804 and completed in 1809.

-The canal was conceived and built by Lieutenant-Colonel John Brown of the Royal Staff Corps of field engineers.
 Navvies dug the canal, while the military built the ramparts and turfed the banks.
 Flooding frequently became a barrier to progress and hand pumps were used day and night to keep the trench from filling with water.
-Eventually powerful steam-driven pumps were used to clear the water.
+Eventually, powerful steam-driven pumps were used to clear the water.